-25. TIME OFF FOR PUBLIC DUTIES POLICY
+24. TIME OFF FOR PUBLIC DUTIES POLICY

-We wish to enable employees to perform any public mandatory duties that they may be committed to undertake mandatorily and so will give them time off to do so where it does not conflict with the operational needs of our business according to the applicable law.
-In such events, the employee shall be entitled for up to 14 working days of paid leave .
-The employer has the right to deduct from the employee's salary, any compensation/remuneration that the employee might have taken/benefited during such leave..
+We wish to enable employees to perform any public duties that they may be committed to undertake and so will give them time off to do so where it does not conflict with the operational needs of our business according to the applicable law.